Valmohaugen/CUhackit-2026/README.md

 - **Redis security** — In production, use `REDIS_PASSWORD` and enable TLS.
 ElastiCache provides encryption at rest and in transit.

-- **Secret management** — IBM Quantum tokens and Anthropic API keys should use AWS Secrets Manager (configured in CDK stack), not environment variables in production.
+- **Secret management** — IBM Quantum tokens and the OpenAI API key should use AWS Secrets Manager (configured in CDK stack), not environment variables in production.

 - **Audit logging** — When `AUDIT_BUCKET` is set, every QRNG batch writes provenance metadata to S3, enabling full traceability of seed generation.